 Driving Time: 1 hour 37 minutes

 If you’re looking for an excellent off-roading trail or beautiful structures and bridges, then make sure to visit South Pittsburg, Tennessee.

 There are more than 120 off-road trails to discover at Adventure Off-Road Park and Nature Center.

 From easy-going paths to courses for the daredevil within, there is something for everyone, regardless of experience level.

-Not only does Adventure Road Park and Nature Center have trials, but they also host about 20 different events throughout the year that you can participate in.
+Not only do Adventure Road Park and Nature Center have trails, but they also host about 20 different events throughout the year that you can participate in.

 Shelby was built in 1981 and can take you from New Hope to South Pittsburg.
-The staggering 1,514 feet long bridge has a modern design and is one of the main highlights in South Pittsburg.
+The staggering 1,514-foot-long bridge has a modern design and is one of the main highlights in South Pittsburg.